ParabolInc/parabol/packages/integration-tests/README.md

 These integration tests are written using [Playwright](https://playwright.dev/).

+## Writing a New Test

+To write a new test, check out the [Getting Started documentation](https://playwright.dev/docs/intro) on the Playwright site.

 ## Running the Test Suites

 1. Start the dev server according to the main [README instructions](/README.md#installation)